 Does Corporate Governance Matter in Competitive Industries?

-By reducing the fear of a hostile takeover, business combination (BC) laws weaken corporate governance and create more opportunity for managerial slack.
-Using the passage of BC laws as a source of exogenous variation in corporate governance, we examine if these laws have a different effect on firms in competitive and non-competitive industries.
-We find that while firms in non-competitive industries experience a significant drop in performance after the laws' passage, firms in competitive industries experience virtually no effect.
-While consistent with the general notion that competition mitigates managerial agency problems, our results are, in particular, supportive of the (stronger) Alchian-Friedman-Stigler hypothesis that competitive industries leave no room for managerial slack.
-When we examine which agency problem competition mitigates, we find evidence in support of a quiet-life hypothesis.
-While capital expenditures are unaffected by the passage of the BC laws, input costs, wages, and overhead costs all increase, and only so in non-competitive industries.
-We also conduct event studies around the dates of the first newspaper reports about the BC laws.
-We find that while firms in non-competitive industries experience a significant stock price decline, firms in competitive industries experience a small and insignificant price impact.
+By reducing the threat of a hostile takeover, business combination (BC) laws weaken corporate governance and increase the opportunity for managerial slack.
+Consistent with the notion that competition mitigates managerial slack, we find that while firms in non-competitive industries experience a significant drop in operating performance after the laws' passage, firms in competitive industries experience no significant effect.
+When we examine which agency problem competition mitigates, we find evidence in support of a "quiet-life" hypothesis.
+Input costs, wages, and overhead costs all increase after the laws' passage, and only so in non-competitive industries.
+Similarly, when we conduct event studies around the dates of the first newspaper reports about the BC laws, we find that while firms in non-competitive industries experience a significant stock price decline, firms in competitive industries experience a small and insignificant stock price impact.